mmuller88/mmblog/content/cdk-ddb-quicksight-2-eng/index.md

 }
 ```

-The DynamoDB columns to be mapped must simply be defined as columns in the glue table.
+The DynamoDB columns you would like to be parsed you simply need to define as columns in the glue table.
 Watch out here!
-Glue Table does not support certain characters like capslock and other special characters.
+Glue Table does not support certain characters like capslock and special characters.
 Therefore you may have to do a columnMapping!

 After deployment the columns defined in **columns** can be used in Athena and QuickSight.

 # Summary
 Analyzing large DynamoDB tables is not that easy.
 However, with the use of AWS Glue Tables, the Lambda AthenaDynamoDBConnector can still reliably detect the desired columns.

+Thanks to the [DeepL translater (free version)](https://DeepL.com/Translator) for helping with translating to english and saving me tons of time :).

 To the wonderful readers of this article I'm saying that feedback of any kind is welcome.
 In the future I will try to include a discussion and comment feature here.
 In the meantime, please feel free to send me feedback via my social media accounts such as [Twitter](https://twitter.com/MartinMueller_) or [FaceBook](https://facebook.com/martin.muller.10485).
 Thank you very much :).